 Robbie is a native of West Springfield, Massachusetts.
-Training includes an MFA from the University of San Diego and a BFA from Syracuse University.
-Robbie is represented by 44 WEST Entertainment, UIA Talent Agency and Morrison Media Group.
+He holds an MFA from the University of San Diego and a BFA from Syracuse University, and is represented by 44 West Entertainment, UIA Talent Agency, and Morrison Media Group.

 FINDING MR. CHRISTMAS ON HALLMARK CHANNEL